resilient-http/resilient.js/README.md

 A **browser** and **[node](http://nodejs.org)**/**[io.js](https://iojs.org)** highly **configurable** and **full featured HTTP client** with **superpowers** such as **fault tolerance**, **dynamic servers discovery**, transparent server **fallback**, **request retry** cycles, built-in **balancer**, round-robin scheduling for better **load distribution** and [more](#features)...

-It was specially designed for distributed and [reactive](http://www.reactivemanifesto.org/) systems, stateless resource-oriented services, redundant high available HTTP APIs, multicloud services and balancers...
+It was specially designed for distributed and [reactive](http://www.reactivemanifesto.org/) systems, stateless resource-oriented services, redundant high available HTTP APIs, multicloud services and balancers, among others

-It provides an elegant [programmatic API](#api) and featured [command-line interface](#command-line-interface)
+It provides an elegant [programmatic API](#api) and a featured [command-line interface](#command-line-interface)

 For more information, see the [project site](http://resilient-http.github.io), the [request flow algorithm](#how-does-it-works), [compatible servers](http://resilient-http.github.io/#servers) or read the [FAQs](#faq)